 Now, sit back, relax and enjoy learning Spanish with movies!

 And One More Thing…

 FluentU has a wide variety of videos, as you can see here:

-And FluentU isn’t just videos—it’s a complete language learning program.
-Learn all the vocabulary in any video with FluentU’s Learn Mode.
-Swipe left or right to see more examples of the word you’re learning.
-You’ll be able to create vocab lists and track your progress as you progress through video after video.
+Learn all the vocabulary in any video with FluentU’s robust learning engine.
+Swipe left or right to see more examples of the word you’re on.

 The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
 It'll even remind you when it’s time to review what you’ve learned.
 Every learner has a truly personalized experience, even if they’re learning with the same video.